TailBlazor/Toast/README.md

 Blazor toast notifications shell using Tailwindcss v2.0+

 Thank you to Chris Sanity for the base functionality through Blazored.Toasts.
+This is basically a fork of his work.

 This version uses Tailwindcss instead of bootstrap.
-There is also no core notifications in this package.
-With TailBlazor being so incredibly low level it didn't make sense to premake notifications.
+There are a few base styles included, however, With TailBlazor being so incredibly low level there is the option to load entire render fragments in instead to give unlimited customization to toasts

-Instead you pass it a component through a renderfragment giving you unlimited customization and the ability to have highly interactive notifications.
+You can pass it a component through a renderfragment giving you unlimited customization and the ability to have highly interactive notifications.

 ![Nuget](https://img.shields.io/nuget/v/TailBlazor.Toast.svg)